alexandreasilva/Making_use_of_Ajax/README.md

 - [Json Placeholder > Posts](https://jsonplaceholder.typicode.com/posts)

 ## Rest
-Criado por Roy Fielding, um dos criadores do HTTP
+Created by Roy Fielding, one of the creators of HTTP
-- Serve para estabelecer padrões de comunicação entre back-end e front-end
+- Serves to establish standards of communication between back-end and front-end
-- Header: cabeçalho de requisições
+- Header: request header
-- Path: caminho ou rota para back-end
+- Path: path or route to back-end
 - URL: apix.google.com, api.amazon.com
-- Interoperar dados, informações, serviços
+- Interrupts data, information, services
 - Get
 - Post
 - Put
 - Delete

-## Validação de Formulário
+## Form Validation
-- Garantir o preenchimento correto de campos
+- Ensure correct completion of fields
-- Validar dados, documentos, números importantes (CPF, CEP, Telefone, Número de Cartão, .... )
+- Validate data, documents, important numbers (CPF, CEP, Telephone, Card Number, .... )
-- Prevenção de vulnerabilidades como SQL Injection
+- Prevention of vulnerabilities such as SQL Injection
-- Tarefa do front-end, que podem ser processadas pelo back-end
+- Task of front-end, that can be processed by back-end